 The caves at Phong Nha-Kẻ Bàng can bring out anybody’s inner spelunker.
 The park offers every type of cave exploring experience- from ones that you can walk through leisurely on man-made pathways to caves that require multi-day guided tours and swimming through mud.
-Son Doong Cave is the largest known in the world and can only be traveled through a couple times a year.
-The adventurous guided tour through Dark Cave (or Hang Toi) includes zip lining, swimming, and kayaking.
+Son Doong Cave is the largest known in the world and can only be traveled through a couple of times a year.
+The adventurous guided tour through Dark Cave (or Hang Toi) includes zip-lining, swimming, and kayaking.
 For a tamer encounter, you can see the stunning stalactites as you walk inside Paradise Cave.

-A visit to the Hoi An Ancient Town feels like traveling back in time.
+A visit to Hoi An Ancient Town feels like traveling back in time.
 The quaint streets are free of cars and motorcycles and dotted with lovely shops and eateries.
 Highlights of this area include walking across the Japanese Covered Bridge and taking a nighttime riverboat ride among floating lanterns.

 Hoi An Night Market

-If you’ve ever seen the stunning Vietnam travel photos of people surrounded by colorful lanterns, chances are this is where they took them.
+If you’ve ever seen stunning Vietnam travel photos of people surrounded by colorful lanterns, chances are this is where they took them.
 Though extremely picturesque, the night market is even more magnificent in person.
-It is an absolute delight to walk through as you munch on delicious street food and flex your bargaining skills while shopping for silks and souvenirs.
+It is an absolute delight to walk through as you munch on delicious Vietnamese street food and flex your bargaining skills while shopping for silks and souvenirs.

 Thanh Ha Terracotta Park